prog4biol/pfb2019/README.md

 #### Anchors

-A pattern can be anhcored to a region in the string
+A pattern can be anchored to a region in the string:

 | Atom | Description                              |
 | ---- | ---------------------------------------- |